Pro/dkim-exchange/README.md

 2. Create the registry key for EventLog by executing the script: [Create Key.reg](Utils/Create key.reg?raw=true)

+4. Add `C:\Program Files\Exchange DKIM\` to your PATH environment variable:

+Normal command prompt: `set "path=%path%;C:\Program Files\Exchange DKIM"` or in the Power shell: `setx PATH "$env:path;C:\Program Files\Exchange DKIM" -m`

+(If you execute the following command in the same shell, you need to first restart the shell load the new environment vaiable)

-3. Then open Exchange Management Shell
+5. Then open Exchange Management Shell
 <pre>
 	Install-TransportAgent -Name "Exchange DKIM" -TransportAgentFactory "Exchange.DkimSigner.DkimSigningRoutingAgentFactory" -AssemblyPath "C:\Program Files\Exchange DKIM\Exchange.DkimSigner.dll"

 	Enable-TransportAgent -Identity "Exchange DKIM"
 	Restart-Service MSExchangeTransport
 </pre>
-4. Close the Exchange Management Shell Window
+6. Close the Exchange Management Shell Window
-5. Check EventLog for errors or warnings
+7. Check EventLog for errors or warnings

 ### Configuring the agent
 Edit the .config file to fit your needs.